fetchai/agents-aea/docs/oracle-demo.md

 ## Setting up with a local Ganache node

 The easiest way to test the oracle agents is to set up a local Ethereum test node using Ganache.
-This can be done by running the following docker command, which will also fund the accounts of the two AEAs:
+This can be done by running the following docker command from the directory you started from (in a separate terminal).
+This command will also fund the account of the AEA:
 ``` bash
 docker run -p 8545:8545 trufflesuite/ganache-cli:latest --verbose --gasPrice=0 --gasLimit=0x1fffffffffffff --account="$(cat coin_price_oracle/ethereum_private_key.txt),1000000000000000000000"
 ```